justwheel/jwheel.org/content/projects/3-unicef.md

 #### Open Source Technical Advisor, Office of Innovation

-Since June 2020, I work full-time at the [UNICEF Office of Innovation][1].
+From June 2020 to September 2022, I was the first _Open Source Technical Advisor_ at the [UNICEF Office of Innovation][1].
-There, I support the [UNICEF Innovation Fund][2] as the first _Open Source Technical Advisor_ at UNICEF.
+There, I supported [UNICEF Venture Fund][2] startup companies in launching Open Source products, one of the requirements to receive funding from UNICEF.
-My responsibilities include the following, related to all things Free and Open Source:

-* Technical assistance
-* Open source support
-* Cohort collaboration
-* Assessment support
-* Metrics assessment
-* Sustainability assessment
+In all, I mentored 23 companies from 19 countries on community strategies for their Open Source products.
+Of those, fourteen achieved global recognition as [Digital Public Goods][6] and three were acquired in multi-million dollar acquisitions.
+Additionally, I also designed a fixed-term Open Source community mentoring program for startup companies and developer communities that later expanded to Technical Assistance programs for software development and data science & A.I.

 #### UNICEF MagicBox, Office of Innovation